dk731/cube-doc/docs/transforms-doc/rotation.md

 Rotate whole space by given [Euler angles](https://en.wikipedia.org/wiki/Euler_angles) vector.

 :::caution CAUTION
-Be aware that when you use scaling function, not only primitive shapes are changing but also their coordinates.
+Be aware that when you use the scaling function, not only are primitive shapes changing but also their coordinates.
 :::

 ## Definition: